microsoft/PowerPlatformConnectors/certified-connectors/Actsoft/README.md

 ## Obtaining Credentials
-Developer API portal credentials are managed in the Mobile Workforce Plus web application.
+Developer API portal credentials are managed in the TeamWherx web application.
 Please contact the application administrator for access.

-After credentials are created, the developer portal can be accessed at: [Mobile Workforce Plus APIs](https://developer.wfmplatform.com/)
+After credentials are created, the developer portal can be accessed at: [TeamWherx APIs](https://developer.wfmplatform.com/)